husnazia304-eng/DecodeLabs-Internship/Project-2-Data-Classification-AI/README.md

 # Data Classification Using AI

 ## Overview
-This project is developed as part of my Artificial Intelligence Internship at DecodeLabs.
-The main objective of this project is to build a machine learning classification model capable of predicting data categories using supervised learning techniques.
+This project was developed as part of my Artificial Intelligence Internship at DecodeLabs.
+The objective of this project is to build a machine learning classification model using supervised learning techniques.

-The project uses the famous Iris Dataset and implements the K-Nearest Neighbors (KNN) algorithm for classification tasks.
-It also demonstrates essential machine learning concepts such as data preprocessing, feature scaling, model training, prediction, and performance evaluation.
+The project uses the Iris Dataset and implements the K-Nearest Neighbors (KNN) algorithm to classify flower species based on their features.
+It demonstrates important machine learning concepts including data preprocessing, feature scaling, model training, prediction, and performance evaluation.

 ---